aasmul1/Informatikk-Prosjektarbeid/notes/ui/README.md

 The UI module seperates controller, dataaccess classes and FXML files, to enchance organization.
 The dataaccess classes are seperated in an own directory/folder `dataaccess`, positioned at the same level as the internal ui directory.
 Controllers are located in the `ui/controllers` directory.
 The FXML files are located in `ui/resources`.

+Class diagram for the controllers you can find [here](../diagrams/README.md)

 #

 ### **The UI module consists of the following classes**